bytebase/bytebase.com-old/content/blog/restoring-a-mysql-database-to-a-point-in-time.md

 Let’s say there is a MySQL database “db_pitr_example” that has two tables “pitr_one” and “pitr_two”.
 ![original](/static/blog/restoring-a-mysql-database-to-a-point-in-time/original.webp)

-Suddenly, an application goes down since someone accidentally deletes the table “pitr_two”.
+Suddenly, the application goes down since someone accidentally deletes the table “pitr_two”.
 Then, the DBA or the on-call developer needs to restore that deleted table.
 ![del](/static/blog/restoring-a-mysql-database-to-a-point-in-time/del.webp)

 The following steps demonstrate how to restore the database “db_pitr_example” with PITR.